MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### project

 Use the [project](kusto/query/projectoperator.md) operator to select specific columns when you only want to see a subset of the data.
-This simplifies the view and shows only the columns that are relevant to you.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5uWqUShJzE5VMAWxCorys1KTSxSCSxJLUnUUwEpCKguATJfE3MT01ICi/ILUopJKAG0+9oFBAAAA" target="_blank">Run the query</a>